TomatenKuchenDEV/docs/docs/moderation/settings.md

 ---
 title: Settings
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains all AutoMod settings.
 ---

 ## Delete invites